 Players have spent hours entering a world based on their own GPS information to capture wild Pokémon throughout local neighborhoods and cities.
 Pokémon GO builds off of the essence of the original Nintendo franchise, in the sense that it allows you to capture, "train" and battle gyms with your captured #Pokémon.
-It diverges a bit from the main series' mechanics, but at the core it's just a variation of the original Pokémon success.
+It diverges a bit from the main series' mechanics in that the combat is different (though there are other games like Pokémon Go that do have JRPG combat) but at the core it's just a variation of the original Pokémon success.

 Since its release, we've seen several updates, upgrades, downgrades, and bugs that have left some fans feeling like they're riding roller coaster of release notes.
 Recently, Niantic Labs (the development team behind Pokémon GO) has announced an update that will hopefully bring back players by the boatload.

 The 100 Gen 2 Pokémon Are Live, When Would Gen 3 Happen?

 Niantic has officially announced that the 2nd Generation of Pokémon would be released on December 12.
 This announcement coincides with several data-mining attempts by fans into the most recent patch revealed that code was added for the next 100 Pokémon.
 This includes everything from the starters Chikorita, Cyndaquil, and Totodile to the legendary creatures Ho-oh, Lugia, and even Celebi.